-I am a registered member of the British Association for Counselling and Psychotherapy and am guided by its ethical framework.
+I am an accredited member of the British Association for Counselling and Psychotherapy and am guided by its ethical framework.

 As well as working privately, providing short-term, long-term and time-limited counselling for EAP clients, I have also worked at the UEA Counselling Service, Norwich Centre for Personal and Professional Development and the University of Bristol Student Counselling Service.

 June 2017 ‘When anger endangers relationships: self-harm as a solution’ – Severside Institute for Psychotherapy 2 hour lecture

 Nov 2017 ‘Working with Relational Trauma: Dealing with Disorganised Attachment’ with Carolyn Spring, PODS (1 day workshop)

 July 2017 'Being Seriously Playful' with René Veugelers by Children Focusing UK (1 day workshop)

 May 2017 ‘Working with Children and Young People: Self Harm, Eating Disorders and Supporting the LGBT Community’ (17 hour online BACP CPD package)

 April 2017 Working with the Impact of Trauma with Bristol University Student Counselling Service (1 day workshop)